How to Prepare for the Next Natural Disaster

 - Enforce “no smoking” and “no cutting or welding” rules.

 Of course, we can’t prevent all damage and before disaster hits.
 There's no better time than the present to review your insurance coverages in order to understand what your policy will cover, and what is excluded.
-For more information on proper coverage for historic properties, contact National Trust Insurance Services, LLC, at firstname.lastname@example.org or 866-269.-944.
+For more information on proper coverage for historic properties, contact National Trust Insurance Services, LLC, at firstname.lastname@example.org.
 As a subsidiary of the National Trust for Historic Preservation, National Trust Insurance Services is a resource to clients and members alike.